 Connect the OTG cable to your phone, then attach the USB Flash Drive.
-Launch StickMount and then tap OK to mount the drive.
+Launch StickMount, then tap OK to mount the drive.
 You can also choose to have StickMount launch automatically every time a flash drive is connected.

-If you find you're having issues getting the flash drive to show up in your file explorer application, try simply turning the phone on and off again after installing StickMount.
-You’ll know that the phone recognizes the USB drive when you see its name pop up in the accompanying popup dialog window (shown above).
+If you encounter a problem getting the flash drive to show up in your file explorer application.
+Try simply turning the phone off and on again after installing StickMount.
+You’ll know the phone recognizes the USB drive when you see its name in the accompanying popup dialog window.